khushi-purwar/WebDev-ProjectKart/README.md

   <li>In the script folder, all the script files will be there.</li>
 </ul>

-## This Project is a part of the following Open Source Program
+## This Project was a part of the following Open Source Program
 <p align="center">
 <a href="https://icc-techsahead.netlify.app/"  target="_blank">
   <img src="images/icc.png" alt="ICC" width="300"/>